DevNeo/nodegrpcchat/README.md

 - Start Server:

     ``$ node server``
-    Will provide valid email address and password.
+    Will start the server and provide list of valid username and password.

 - Start client: